bhurendra31/bhurendra31/README.md

 ### Figma | Flutter | MERN Stack | DevOps Enthusiast

 I am passionate about designing and building full-stack applications, and I love working with the MERN stack (MongoDB, Express, React, Node.js).
-I'm also diving into mobile development using **Flutter** and the world of **DevOps** to enhance development workflows and ensure seamless project delivery.
+I’m also diving into mobile development using Flutter and exploring DevOps to enhance development workflows and ensure seamless project delivery.
+Additionally, I enjoy working with Figma for design, allowing me to bring creative and functional user interfaces to life.

 ---